Find Cheap Renters Insurance Quotes in Your Area

-If you store personal items in a self-storage unit away from your main premises, renters insurance will generally cover them--though at a lower limit.
+If you store personal items in a self-storage unit away from your main premises, renters insurance will generally cover them — though at a lower limit.
 We generally recommend that tenants purchase renters insurance as financial protection for unforeseen events, and the protection provided to stored personal belongings is one of its many benefits.
 You also have the option of buying a policy from the storage unit company.
-In this piece we'll discuss what will be the best option for you and your items.
+We'll discuss what will be the best option for you and your items.

 Anything your renters policy normally covers would be covered in your storage unit.
 Belongings such as clothing, furniture, electronics and appliances will all be covered should a fire, tornado, or water leak damage them.
 Even if a robber stole your things from the unit, your renters policy will still cover you.
 You are out of luck, however, if damage from pests, floods and earthquakes destroy your stored items.